This deck features 2 of our favorite characters, but it has never quite been ironed out. We played it in May 2017 and it was fun.

 Path to Victory: INTO THE FIRE + PADAWAN TRAINING or AGGRESSIVE LEARNING

 Strengths: Strong attacks, solid staying power, Qui-Gon’s MEDITATION is extremely useful

 Weaknesses: Need both characters to stay alive to activate all cards, not great offense or defense, can struggle to get into position to maximize abilities

 Strategy: Throw Qui into the fray and take on bunches of enemies

 Test Level: Medium/Low

 Inspiration: Dooku is probably our favorite deck to play mostly because of the way we play the TAUNTING card, where we end up depicting Dooku as cross between a 19th century Southern plantation owner and a 6th century Roman Senator.
-Qui-Gon is one of our favorites as well, so we explored this unexplained part of Dooku & Qui-Gon’s history together.
+Qui-Gon is one of our favorites as well, for the most infantile of reasons.
+So we explored this unexplained part of Dooku & Qui-Gon’s history together.